ahmedmeshref/firebase-auth/README.md

-# firebase_test
+# Firebase Login

-A new Flutter application.
+A new Flutter app to implement firebase auth login with flutter.

 ## Getting Started